H9660/SnapReport/README.md

 ## Licence

-Confidential — Snaphomz internal hackathon project.
-Do not distribute.
+Since its a hackathon project and does not uphold any critical business data or logic, there is as such no confidentiality around it.
+So its free to use and distribute.